shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/android-sdk.md

 ---
-title: Android SDK
+title: Android SDK Overview
 description: In this article, find resources about Xandr's Mobile SDK for Android. ms.custom: android-sdk ms.date : 10/28/2023
 ---

-# Android SDK
+# Overview

 Xandr's Mobile SDK for Android provides an end-to-end solution for mobile app publishers.
 Use this library to request and receive bids over RTB.
 These bids can also compete, through mediation, directly with bids from other ad servers.